magicpatterns/shadcdn/README.md

 1. Update version in package.json
 2. Add components, be sure to add them to the index file
+   3. Run `npx shadcn add -all -yes` will pull the latest components from the main repo
 3. `yarn build`; `npm publish`